kaosi-anikwe/autophon/backend/docs/POSTMAN COLLECTION GUIDE.md

 # Autophon Backend API - Postman Collection Guide

-This guide explains how to use the comprehensive Postman collection for testing all Autophon Backend API endpoints.
+This guide explains how to use the comprehensive Postman collection for testing all Autophon Backend API endpoints with HTTP-only cookie authentication.

 ## 📁 Files Included